cyamauch/NoctSalamanderGrandPiano/src/README.txt

 Technical info

-This sound bank is developed by remastering the Salamander Grand,
+Our project does not involve new recordings, but rather the development of a new piano sound source by digitally processing the Salamander Grand, which has a high recording quality.

   "Salamander Grand Piano" Web site https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html

-and tone quality is improved to play nocturnes and other relaxation music.
+In order to ensure a high level of homogeneity and continuity of each sound source, all of Salamander Grand's basic WAV sound sources were remastered.
 Instead of modifying the SFZ file, we applied a carefully configured filter per note to each of the 480 WAV files.
-This allows easy conversion to any soundbank format and incorporation into software such as plug-ins.

 Naturally, we referenced the tones of several concert grand pianos.
 The beautiful tone of a large grand piano is due to the steep decrease in